“Bijou boutique hotel near Galle, with a pool, tropical gardens and a personal touch”

 We stayed in one of the Cabanas, which are hidden in the gardens and work well for couples seeking a little more privacy.
 Each consists of 2 buildings linked by a covered walkway, one housing a bedroom and the other a huge shower bathroom.

-The 3 Garden Doubles have smooth concrete floors, antique furniture and open-plan shower areas (there are separate toilets); one is slightly smaller than the others and has a mezzanine sleeping level.
+The 3 Garden Doubles have smooth concrete floors, antique furniture and open-plan shower areas (there are separate toilets); one (no.6) is slightly smaller than the others and has a mezzanine sleeping level with two single beds so works for a family.
 If you're coming as a group, the Garden Villa can be rented as a whole, sleeping 6 in total, or the entire hotel can be booked for 16.

 - Air conditioning